What does Yoko Meshi mean?: This is how the Japanese define the peculiar stress induced by speaking a foreign language.

 Support this blog as well as a disclaimer:

 Yoko Meshi uses affiliate links; this means if you choose to purchase a product/service via this link, I will receive a very small percentage from the company at no extra cost to you.
-Any money I make through this blog goes straight back into future travels or the maintenance of this blog, therefore if you do buy anything through one of my links – thank you so much.
-Alternatively, if you would like to buy me a tea (sometimes coffee, it depends on the workload!) you can do so via my Paypal account firstname.lastname@example.org.
+Any money I make through this blog goes straight back into future travels or the maintenance of this blog (or a donation – as mentioned above), therefore if you do buy anything through one of my links – thank you so much.